roembol2000/ff-verttabs/README.md

 ## Updating

-- If an update broke the autohiding, I will try to fix the CSS.
+If an update broke the autohiding, I will try to fix the CSS.
 To update, simply replace the contents of the 'vertical-tabs.css' file with the new version in your userchrome directory (which can be found using the steps above).

+- 2023-11-27: Initial release
+- 2024-11-29: Fix compatibility with Firefox 133
+- 2025-06-27: Fix compatibility with Firefox 140

 ## Thank you for using!

 Please share :)